lun0522/lighter/README.md

 - The table of contents of each README is generated with [github-markdown-toc](https://github.com/ekalinin/github-markdown-toc).
 - Class inheritance graphs are generated with [Doxygen](http://www.doxygen.nl) and [Graphviz](http://www.graphviz.org).
-- Fonts, frameworks, 3D models and textures in a separate [resource repo](https://github.com/lun0522/resource).
+- Fonts, frameworks, 3D models and textures are in a separate [resource repo](https://github.com/lun0522/resource).